Mander Portman Woodward - London

 Through our bespoke lessons, we aim to make working hard good fun and equip our alumni with the independence and aptitudes they need for success at university and beyond.
 With fewer than 10 students in any class, and an average student:teacher ratio more like 6:1, lessons are intensive but rewarding with plenty of opportunity for individual attention and personalised learning.
 Over 40 subjects are offered at A level and 25 at GCSE.

-Our academic programme aims not only to enable students to achieve their best in their GCSE and A level examinations but also to prepare them for life at university and beyond.
+Our academic programme aims not only to enable students to achieve their best in GCSE and A level examinations but also to prepare them for life at university and beyond.
 We prepare students for a range of universities, including Oxford and Cambridge, University of the Arts, and competitive degree specialisms such as Medicine or Law.
 Each year, over 70% of our graduates head to top tier universities and our modal A level grade is consistently A/A*.
 We are especially proud of this given that our admissions policy is academically non-selective; MPW's 'value-add' (the distance travelled by students at A level relative to where they were at GCSE) is exceptional.

 As well as expert tuition, students benefit from pastoral care, mentoring and university advice provided by a team of Directors of Studies.
 A student's Director of Studies provides detailed counsel on university entrance and support for submitting the application, from personal statement critique to organising tutoring for entrance tests or mock interviews.
 The role of a Director of Studies only begins at UCAS and additional, day-to-day, support is provided to all students throughout their studies.
 "They have put themselves out to be helpful" said one parent to the Good Schools Guide.